tborychowski/py-bin/README.md

 py-bin
 ======

-a set of python cli tools
+a set of python cli tools for conky